techidaily/site-iphone-unlock/source/_posts/reset-itunes-backup-password-of-iphone-se-2020-prevention-and-solution-drfone-by-drfone-ios.md

 ![password security](https://images.wondershare.com/drfone/article/2022/12/reset-iphone-backup-password-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/l4R7_qNIQvY?si=2zJOPfEcm6_3udzn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 To improve the safety of your Apple iPhone SE (2020) backup, you should first change the password for your iTunes backup.
 This will guarantee that no one else can see your backup file and that only you can access it.
 No one else will have chance to get it.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlYIdWQc-jw?si=ZQ5809CbQGEar0vg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Basic Ways for Password Security